palatej/palatej.github.io/pages/ssf/implementations/aggregate.md

 ---
 {{page.description}}

-#### Introduction
+## Introduction

-We consider the aggregation of $n$ state space models such that the innovations of the transition equations are independent.
-Moreover, we suppose that at most one of the models (by convention, the first one) has measurement errors.
+We consider the aggregation of $n$ state space blocks such that the innovations of the transition equations are independent.

-#### State vector
+## State block

 The state vector is defined as the stack of the state vectors of the different models